Basic replica node

-Replica nodes simply validate and replicate blocks that the network has already produced.
-They are the most common type of full node, and running one does not require staking any sort of cryptocurrency.
+**Replica nodes** simply validate and replicate blocks that the network has already produced.
+They are the most common type of full node, and running one does not require staking anything.

 melnode